RockefellerArchiveCenter/deaccession-policy/index.md

 ## Deaccession
-   The process by which an archives, museum, or library permanently removes accessioned materials from its holdings
+   The process by which an archives, museum, or library permanently removes accessioned materials from its holdings[^1].

 ## When Deaccessioning occurs:
    A deaccession can consist an entire accession, or a portion thereof.